Feel free to contact Simon through the Contact Us form or WhatsApp links below

 Please contact us if you cannot find an answer to your question.

-An Xbox, Playstation or lets be honest, connecting any steering wheel and pedals to a PC is going to give he same result... a vague game like driving experience.
+An Xbox, Playstation or lets be honest connecting any steering wheel and pedals to a PC is going to give the same result... a vague game like driving experience.
 The ability to tune is what turns a driving game into a driving simulator.

 There is no getting away from the fact practice makes perfect!
 Once we learn to drive our simulator with the same responsibility and focus we drive a real car, then no question the answer is yes.
-After all... cars are all abouts physics/dynamics/environment and no have zero interest in what we want to do them!
+After all... cars are all about physics/dynamics/environment and have zero interest in what we want to do to them!

-Drive a simulator like a game and it will remain a game nad says a lot about the focus/attitude/understanding that is being taken to the real world track!
-Top line racing drivers are naturally good in simulators which tells us one simple thing, they apply discipline and understanding to their driving which the simulator requiresall the time, just as in the real world.
+Drive a simulator like a game and it will remain a game and you will learn nothing of relevance.
+Top line racing drivers are naturally good in simulators which tells us one simple thing, they apply discipline and understanding to their driving which the simulator requires all the time, just as in the real world.

 The hardest part of driving in simulator is not the lack of seat of the pants movement, it is the lack of consequences.
 These consequences are in our face in a real car so encourage us to apply discipline, make us focus and make us slow down when we are over driving.
 A simulator cannot give this fear factor although the physics behind the car and track remains almost exactly the same.
 This is why really good real world drivers are also very good in a simulator.